 At one point during, however, Yamcha had seemingly disappeared from the spirit realm.
-Despite his concerned for his friend's safety, Piccolo was told by King Kai not to worry about it.
 Eventually, the former Z Fighter turned up again, acting as if nothing unusual had ever happened.
 When pressed by the Namekian on the issue, Yamcha had merely grinned, shrugged him shoulders and said 'he was busy'.
 Regardless, whatever Yamcha had been up to during his period of absence, he seemed none the worse for it.

 Suddenly, Piccolo found himself snapped from his musings, his focus brought speeding back to reality as a familiar voice popped into his head.

 "Piccolo, Are you there?" came the voice of King Kai inside the Z Fighter's mind, a slight hint of irritation in his tone, the cause of which Piccolo had a very good idea.
-"We've got trouble; seems Frieza and Turles are causing problems and trying to break out of Hell again."
+"We've got trouble; it seems Frieza and Turles are causing problems again down in Hell."

 "Lucky me," the Namekian replied as his signature smirk appeared on his face.
-"I was actually hoping for a workout today, too."
+"I was actually hoping to find something to do today."

 With that, Piccolo stretched out of his meditation position and stood up, relishing the cracking sound that accompanied the rolling of his shoulders.
-Then, placing two fingers on his head, he focused on a suitable location within the spirit realm, and readied himself to translocate.
+Then, placing two fingers on his head, he focused on a suitable target within the spirit realm, and readied himself to teleport.